Founder and CEO

 Vishy Karri has held various academic and leadership positions at the University of Melbourne, the University of Tasmania and in the Middle East.
 Over the past 23 years, Vishy has worked in the field of multi-disciplinary production as well as renewable energy and sustainability.
 His research work encompasses alternative energy sources and applications in mobile and stationary use.
 His work on applied artificial intelligence, as virtual sensors, has been well cited and used.
 He has published over 200 peer reviewed papers and has been granted patents which are currently being used by industry.
 Vishy has also been awarded more than $21 million in research grants.
 Along with the prestigious Australian Award for University teaching in 2000, Vishy has received a number of awards for research excellence.
 He is the recipient of the Australia’s most innovative engineer by Engineers Australia in 2017.

-His concurrent appointments include University Chair for industry collaboration and R&D at the Aalborg University in Denmark, Adjunct Professor at Cape Breton University, Senior Fellow of the Verschuren Centre for Sustainability in Energy and the Environment in Canada and University Professorial fellow at Charles Darwin University, Australia.
+His concurrent appointments include adjunct professor at Cape Breton University, Senior Fellow of the Verschuren Centre for Sustainability in Energy and the Environment in Canada and University Professorial fellow at Charles Darwin University, Australia.
 His industry knowledge and expertise in sensors, mechatronics and the Internet of Things has prompted him to start Expert 365, as an R&D company, in Australia.
 Based in Brisbane, he along with his team liaise with local and international industries to address various applications of IoT technologies.

 Professor Ole Madsen